Total Variation Graph Neural Networks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) are deep learning models designed to process attributed graphs.
-GNNs can compute cluster assignments accounting both for the vertex features and for the graph topology.
-Existing GNNs for clustering are trained by optimizing an unsupervised minimum cut objective, which is approximated by a Spectral Clustering (SC) relaxation.
-SC offers a closed-form solution that, however, is not particularly useful for a GNN trained with gradient descent.
-Additionally, the SC relaxation is loose and yields overly smooth cluster assignments, which do not separate well the samples.
-We propose a GNN model that optimizes a tighter relaxation of the minimum cut based on graph total variation (GTV).
-Our model has two core components: i) a message-passing layer that minimizes the $\ell_1$ distance in the features of adjacent vertices, which is key to achieving sharp cluster transitions; ii) a loss function that minimizes the GTV in the cluster assignments while ensuring balanced partitions.
-By optimizing the proposed loss, our model can be self-trained to perform clustering.
-In addition, our clustering procedure can be used to implement graph pooling in deep GNN architectures for graph classification.
-Experiments show that our model outperforms other GNN-based approaches for clustering and graph pooling.
+Recently proposed Graph Neural Networks (GNNs) for vertex clustering are trained with an unsupervised minimum cut objective, approximated by a Spectral Clustering (SC) relaxation.
+However, the SC relaxation is loose and, while it offers a closed-form solution, it also yields overly smooth cluster assignments that poorly separate the vertices.
+In this paper, we propose a GNN model that computes cluster assignments by optimizing a tighter relaxation of the minimum cut based on graph total variation (GTV).
+The cluster assignments can be used directly to perform vertex clustering or to implement graph pooling in a graph classification framework.
+Our model consists of two core components: i) a message-passing layer that minimizes the $\ell_1$ distance in the features of adjacent vertices, which is key to achieving sharp transitions between clusters; ii) an unsupervised loss function that minimizes the GTV of the cluster assignments while ensuring balanced partitions.
+Experimental results show that our model outperforms other GNNs for vertex clustering and graph classification.